 She graduated from Panthéon-Sorbonne University with a Master’s in Visual Arts and Art History (2011) and pursued her studies at New York University (2012) supported by an excellence grant.
 In 2020, she obtained a PhD with honor in the department of Artistic Studies and Practices at the University of Quebec, Montreal .

-In 2022, She received financial support from the Conseil des Arts et des Lettres du Québec (CALQ) and the Canadian Council for the Arts (CAC).
-She was also finalist of the Prix Pierre-Ayot (AGAC – city of Montreal).
+She received financial support from the Conseil des Arts et des Lettres du Québec (CALQ) and the Canadian Council for the Arts (CAC).
+She was also finalist of the Prix Pierre-Ayot (AGAC – city of Montreal) in 2022.

 Currently, she is teaching photography at Université du Québec à Montréal (UQÀM).